infinitaslearning/notion-release-notes/readme.md

 ## Development

 Assumes you have `@vercel/ncc` installed globally.

-After changes ensure you `npm run build` and then push.
+After changes ensure you `npm run build`, commit and then submit a PR.